 - substance use since drugs and alcohol increase risk for just about every problem

 Professionals refer because they embrace research that confirms a team based approach.
 If you are familiar with the concept of Wraparound Care or Concierge Case Management, then you might already feel comfortable with a team approach to family or individual mental health.
 If you are new to a coordinated team approach, let me assure you that our work is highly collaborative.
 Read what one wilderness therapy program has to say about the value of an Educational Consultant for their clients.
 SAMSHA is a champion for coordinated care.
 Organizations like Association for Community Integration Programs promote a multi disciplinary community team.

-Learn more about collaborating with our Educational Consultants.
+Learn more about collaborating with our Educational Consultants for troubled teens.
 Morgan Guidance works locally in the community and state and via technology to serve professionals and clients at a distance.
 We will answer your questions and respond to your inquiry about when to refer and how we might work together for your client.

 With you on the journey,